Crokus/cosmosdb-repo/README.md

 ## Step 2: Use the repo with your POCO objects

-With the repository in place it's really simple:
+With the repository in place it's really simple to do the CRUD operations:

 ```csharp
 private static async Task MainAsync(string[] args)